Cinema

 CINE 640 Advanced Documentary Production (Units: 3)

-Prerequisites: Restricted to senior Cinema majors; CINE 472*, CINE 626*, CINE 630*, CINE 632*; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212*, CINE 340*, and CINE 341* or equivalents with grades of C or better, CINE 472*, CINE 626*, CINE 630*, CINE 632*; or permission of the instructor.
 Students are restricted to a maximum of two 400-level or two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.

 CINE 642 Episodic Screenwriting (Units: 3)